HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 Watch the [videos listed in **2-1.
 Physical Ergonomics I**](HFE02_1.md), then write an essay including the following subtopics.<br><br>
 Biomechanics is a specific domain under HF/E. Did you search `#biomechanics` in Google's image search?
 You might see lots of images related to the skeleton and muscle of the human body.
 Yes, biomechanics is a domain related to the movement and posture of living creatures.
 We move (e.g., walking, running, dancing, standing work at a factory, sitting for desk work, playing sports, holding heavy stuff, controlling keyboard and mouse, touching smartphone) by controlling our muscles.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
-You might use bullet points for listing keywords and short items.
+Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.

 - **Subtopic 2**: How can the knowledge of biomechanics help people in our daily life?
 To be helped your understanding about this subtopic, remind the following keywords: `#biomechanics`, `musculoskeletal system`, `#motion capture`, `#human motion`, `#human movement`, `#EMG`, `#bionics`, `#exoskeleton`, `#occupational biomechanics`, `#sports science`.
 For example, the keywords `EMG` and `bionics` can explain how our muscle signal (as a bio-data) is applied for the use of bionic prosthesis.